Inwerpsel/use-theme-editor/README.md

 ## Demo

-> ⚠️The demo is currently NOT WORKING on GitHub Pages, while the build is being set up.
+> ⚠️The demo is currently NOT ALWAYS WORKING on GitHub Pages, while the build is being set up.

 > Currently, demos live inside of `/docs` just to make them work with GitHub Pages.